iProov/react-native/README.md

 For full documentation, please read the respective [iOS](https://github.com/iProov/ios#options) and [Android](https://github.com/iProov/android#options) native SDK documentation.

 A summary of the support for the various SDK options in React Native is provided below.
-All options are nullable and any options not set will default to their platform-specific default value.
+All options can be null and any options not set will default to their platform-specific default value.

 | Option                                          | Type               | iOS   | Android |
 |-------------------------------------------------|--------------------------------|-------|---------|